vipulnaik/working-drafts/eaf/levels-of-donation.md

 Upper limit for level 5: $5,000,000 to $10,000,000

+Prototypical donors:

+* Person or couple who is donating a significant chunk of income but chose to accumulate it over a period of years rather than donate annually.

+* Person or couple who acquired a lot of wealth through cryptocurrency, stock options, or cashing out on a business owned.

+* Family foundations of various sorts.

 At this level, a bunch of new considerations start popping up.

 * **Split over time, and use initial grantmaking to "learn"**: Rather